Walk up to someone on the street, ask them what a product manager does, and they’ll probably respond with a blank stare.

 As the world embraces digital, the role of the product manager becomes an essential link between the customer experience and the development process.

 It may seem like product management is a natural result of the digital era.
 But in reality, the role has a rich and varied history that charts its course all the way back from the 1930s.

 So, whether you’re a product manager curious about your own legacy or simply someone who isn’t sure what a product manager even does, our brief history of product management should fill you in.

 And our journey begins almost 100 years ago...

 While product management is now intrinsically linked with digital products, it didn’t actually start that way.
-Perhaps surprisingly, the origin of the product manager lies in personal hygiene and healthcare space.
+Perhaps surprisingly, the origin of the product manager lies in the personal hygiene and healthcare space.

 Way back in 1931 — yep, almost a century ago — Neil H. McElroy, a marketing manager at well-known US brand Procter & Gamble, wrote a simple memo expressing the need to hire more people.